Back to Library

 66

-Punishment for causing death or resulting in persistent vegetative state of victim.
+Punishment for causing death or persistent vegetative state of victim

 67